grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 Note that this line is as stable as the domain itself.
 It needs to change e.g. when orders are not reserved anymore, or someone other than deliverers starts reserving the orders.
 Thus, I'd say the stability of this tiny interaction is darn high.

-Even in cases when the understanding of the domain evolves and changes rapidly, the stability of the domain, although not as high as usually, is still one of the highest the world around us has to offer.
+Even in cases when the understanding of the domain evolves and changes rapidly, the stability of the domain, although not as high as usual, is still one of the highest the world around us has to offer.

 ### Another example